Shift-Symmetric Configurations in Two-Dimensional Cellular Automata: Irreversibility, Insolvability, and Enumeration: Introduction

 \subsection{Related Work}

-In his seminal work, Packard \cite{packard1985} identified the importance of symmetry and showed that CA's global properties emerge as a function of transition function's reflective and rotational symmetries.
-The fundamental algebraic properties of additive and non-additive CAs were studied by Martin \textit{et al.} \cite{martin1984}, who demonstrated on simple cases that there is a connection between the global behavior and the structure of the configuration transitions.
+In their seminal work, Packard and Wolfram \cite{packard1985} identified the importance of symmetry and showed that the global properties of a CA emerge as a function of the transition function's reflective and rotational symmetries.
+The fundamental algebraic properties of additive and non-additive CAs were studied by Martin \textit{et al.} \cite{martin1984}, who demonstrated that in simple cases there is a connection between the global behavior and the structure of the configuration transitions.
 Wolz and deOliveira \cite{wolz2008} exploited the structure and symmetry in the transition table to design an efficient evolutionary algorithm that found the best results for the density classification and parity problems.
 Marquez-Pita \textit{et al.} \cite{Marques2008, Marques2011} used a brute-force approach to find similar input configurations that produce the same outputs.
-Their results are a compact transition function re-description schema that used wild-cards to represent the many-to-one computation rules on a majority problem.
+Their results are a compact transition function re-description schema that use wild-cards to represent the many-to-one computation rules on a majority problem.
 Bagnoli \textit{et al.} \cite{Bagnoli2012} explored different methods of master-slave synchronization and control of totalistic cellular automata.
-CA computation-theoretic results were summarized by Culik II \textit{et al.} \cite{CulikII1990}, who investigated CAs through the eyes of set theory and topology.
-The concept of symmetry in number theory has been applied to so-called tapestry design and periodic forests \cite{apsimon1970,miller1970}, which relates to CA configurations.
-However, the triangular topology and geometric branching differs from a discrete toroidal Cartesian topology typically used for CAs.
+A number of computation-theoretic results for CA were summarized by Culik II \textit{et al.} \cite{CulikII1990}, who investigated CAs through the eyes of set theory and topology.
+The effect of symmetry on the complexity of Boolean functions was thoroughly researched by Babai \textit{et al.} \cite{babai1992}.
+Pippenger \cite{pippenger1994} studied translation functions capable of correcting CA configurations under a specific kind of symmetry: rotation (an isometry with a corner coordinate fixed).

-Despite a substantial focus on the symmetry of \textit{transition functions}, and the design of transition functions resulting in regular or synchronized patterns, the theoretical CA research did not address the general structure and implications of the shift-symmetric \textit{configurations} without assuming anything specific about a transition function, as we do here.